Download page Contributors.

 In the Contributors tab of the Graphs page, you can analyze trends and compare the input from different people in terms of commits and lines of code.
 The data displayed includes:

-- Summary Graph representing the number of total contributions (commits/additions/deletions) made to the repository over a specific period grouped by day/week/month.
+- Summary Graph representing the number of commits made in the repository or project over a specific period.

 - Contributors cards with their:

 - personal contribution graphs (small graphs below the summary graph) representing their individual contributions

 - total of lines of code added